swymbnsl/secp256k1-test-frontend/README.md

 ## Signature Processing

-The application processes MetaMask signatures to extract the components needed for cross-chain verification:
+The application processes Ethereum signatures to extract the components needed for cross-chain verification:

-1. **Receives signature** from MetaMask in hexadecimal format
+1. **Receives signature** from any Ethereum wallet in hexadecimal format
 2. **Converts to bytes** using ethers.js utilities
 3. **Extracts components**:
    - `r`: First 32 bytes (signature R component)